 This is the Silent part of our Service Auction, it includes art, household and garden items, wearables, furniture, collectibles and collections, many of them treasures donated by our members who can no longer keep them.
 We think you will find the items both interesting and useful, all with very reasonable starting bids.
 Getting there is easy, just click on the link below, registration is required the first time you visit, visits afterward just require email and password, all information is safe. <

 Last year we opened up a Dessert Bar at the 2nd break of our Live Auction, it was a hit!
 We will do a repeat performance, but need your help…please consider donating a dessert, just drop if off in the Social Hall Sunday May 19th on your way to service, we sure would appreciate it!
 We still have a few volunteer slots open for the 19th, contact Darlene Larsen: firstname.lastname@example.org Thanks to all who have already donated their Gifts of Time and Talent, Services and Items, what a huge team effort this is, but what fruit it bears!

 For the May 12th service, the speaker will be Basma Alawee and the title of her sermon will be “Mother’s Day with no Motherland.”

-The upcoming board meeting will take place Tuesday, July 10th at 6:00pm in the Fletcher Room.
-The agenda is posted on the governance page of the website: uucj.org/who-we-are/governance/ Members are welcome to attend.
+The upcoming board meeting will take place Tuesday, May 6th, at 6:30pm in the Fletcher Room.
+The agenda is posted on the board minutes page of the website: uucj.org/governance/board-minutes/